-- Remove most water from the paper by blotting with blank paper or thin blotting materials.
-Some recommend using a light sprinkle of baking soda to help change surface chemistry and deter mould growth.
-However, any such chemical makes it possible that the inks will be affected, and that the chemistry of the paper will change.
-Test a spot to see if there are any dramatic effects before you use a chemical generally on your valuable paper goods. - Open books to the breeze and the sun to speed drying.
+- Remove most water from the paper by blotting with blank paper or thin blotting materials. - Open books to the breeze and the sun to speed drying.
 Remember to close and press them at night, or more often if wrinkling starts to appear.
 Too rapid drying may be hard on bindings, so be cautious about drying them in full sun. - Wrap and freeze wet paper goods if you cannot begin drying them within a day. - Rinse off as much of the dirt as possible and towel dry by blotting, not rubbing. - Wrap materials carefully in freezer bags and clean off the outside of the bags before freezing.
 Because of the high risk of contamination, never mix these bags with food bags.
 When a freezer can be used only for wet papers, it may be best to leave items unwrapped or lightly wrapped, as they will dry slightly during storage.
 This technique is used, in combination with a vacuum, to remove water from extremely valuable documents. - Later, remove items one or two at a time and carefully thaw and dry. - Once dried, clean with warm water and soap.
 Then, sanitize using a mild bleach solution.

-If it becomes clear that mould damage has occurred or that distortion is going to be severe, focus on saving the information, not the paper.
+If mould damage has occurred or is severe, focus on saving the information, not the paper.

-- Check with a lawyer to determine if any notarized copies of your documents are available. - Check with local government offices to determine if birth records, passports, and other government certificate-type documents, can be replaced. - Certain large documents can be substantially preserved if pressed through hot rollers at a copy house that makes blueprints.
-This could be worthwhile for maps or other large documents that are worth keeping for sentimental or historical reasons.
+- Check with a lawyer to determine if any notarized copies of your documents are available. - Check with local government offices to determine if birth records, passports, and other government certificate-type documents, can be replaced. - Send maps and other large documents to a coy house to press through hot rollers that make blueprints.
 The cost may not be as high as you thought, but the paper will have to is roll pressed before it has dried, so act quickly.